Arize-ai/openinference/js/examples/langchain-express/backend/README.md

 npm run dev
 ```

-Or, you can also build an run the server locally by running:
+Or, you can also build and run the server locally by running:

 ```
 npm run build